 Publications: “Aliso” and occasional publications

-The Visitor Services Department manages guest relations, facility rental and event planning, community education, tour and school programs, the California Garden Shop, admission kiosk, public relations and marketing.
+The Visitor Services Department manages guest relations, facility rental and event planning, the Garden Gift Shop, admission kiosk, public relations and marketing.

-Volunteers: 250 RSABG volunteers contribute more than 24,000 hours of service.
+Volunteers: 230 RSABG volunteers contribute more than 24,000 hours of service on a yearly basis.

 Rancho Santa Ana Botanic Garden